-The clinic helps people to stop psychiatric medications prescribed for common mental health conditions (like anxiety, depression and insomnia) that are no longer needed or no longer wanted.
+The clinic helps people to stop psychiatric medications prescribed for common mental health conditions (like anxiety, depression, distress and insomnia) that are no longer needed or no longer wanted.
+The clinic is for people who are looked after in primary care (but not under secondary care psychiatric services)

 We are now open to referrals from any GP in England (see referral form).

-While these medications can be helpful, sometimes people take them for longer than they need, and the side effects of the medication can outweigh the benefits.
+While these medications can be helpful, sometimes people take them for longer than they need.
+The side effects of the medication (e.g. emotional blunting, memory or concentration impairments, fatigue, weight gain, sexual side effects, gastrointestinal disturbance, etc) can also outweigh the benefits.
+The benefits of these medications may also wear off over time so they become less useful.

 Some people’s conditions will have improved, they may have found other ways to manage it, or they simply may wish to stop the medication for personal reasons.